plapicola/express-sweater-weather/README.md

 }
 ```

 If the request is successful, the application responds with a 200 status, and a forecast object containing the location, current weather (currently), an hourly breakdown (hourly), and a daily forecast (daily).
-A sample response can be seen below (Only one hourly and daily value are shown).
+A sample response can be seen below (only one hourly and daily value are shown).

 ``` HTTP
 status: 200